TheOdinProject/curriculum/ruby_programming/intermediate_ruby/project_event_manager.md

 /ruby-2.4.0/gems/google-api-client-0.15.0/lib/google/apis/core/http_command.rb:218:in `check_status': parseError: Failed to parse address (Google::Apis::ClientError)
 ~~~

 What does this mean?
 It means that the Google API was unable to use an address we gave it.
-When we dig further we see that right before this error the information from Davaid with a zip code of 07306 is printed.
+When we dig further we see that right before this error the information from David with a zip code of 07306 is printed.
 Looking at the data we can now see that the attendee after David did not enter a zip code.
 Data missing like this is common so we have to have a way of dealing with it.
 Luckly, Ruby makes that easy with their [Exception Class](https://ruby-doc.org/core-2.2.0/Exception.html).
 We can add a `begin` and `rescue` clause to the API search to handle any errors.

 ~~~ruby
 require 'csv'